opensearch-project/opensearch-java/UPGRADING.md

 ### InferenceProcessor
 - The `InferenceProcessor` class has been removed as it is not supported by OpenSearch.
   - This also affects the associated `InferenceConfig` and `InferenceConfigRegression` classes.

+### DocumentSimulation
+- The `type` property has been removed as it is no longer supported by OpenSearch.